 There are plenty of opportunities to find inspiration, learn about sustainability and get hands-on with our displays, but CAT also provides an environment where visitors can simply relax.

-Throughout 2012, the visitor centre is undergoing renovations.
-We are doing our best to minimise disruptions to the visitor centre.
+During winter, the visitor centre may undergo some renovations.
+We will do our best to minimise disruptions to the visitor centre.
 However, new displays might be installed or old displays removed before your visit.
 Please check these pages again or call our information line on 01654 705950 if you're interested in a very specific display.